ibm-cloud-docs/account/iam-specific_ip.md

 1. In the {{site.data.keyword.cloud_notm}} console, click **Manage** &gt; **Access (IAM)**, and select **Settings**.
 1. From the Account restrictions section, turn on the **IP address access** setting.
 1. Enter the IP addresses.
 The IP addresses listed are the only ones from which users in the account can log in to {{site.data.keyword.Bluemix}}.
-   You can enter a single IP address `192.168.0.0`, an IP address range `192.168.0.1 - 192.168.2.53`, a CIDR block `192.168.0.0/16`, or a [network zone](/docs/account?topic=account-context-restrictions-whatis#network-zones-whatis) `networkZoneName`.
+   You can enter a single IP address `17.5.7.8`, an IP address range `17.5.7.8 - 17.5.9.5`, or IP subnets `17.5.7.8.0/16`, or a [network zone](/docs/account?topic=account-context-restrictions-whatis#network-zones-whatis) `networkZoneName`.
 Make sure to use IPv4 or IPv6 addresses, and to separate multiple values with a comma.
+If there is already an IP address restriction that exists, the resource overrides the restriction.
    {: note}

 1. Click **Save**.